 P.S - check out our pulse survey template to learn how we can help you automate most of the process.

-We’ve provided sample questions below.
+We’ve provided sample questions for an employee pulse survey below.
 We’ll start with popular questions, and then work our way into more granular, specific ones.

 Similar to the net promoter score (NPS) when measuring customer sentiment, this dives deep.
 It’s a way to measure promoters (people who love the company), with passives (people who are unsure), and detractors.
 There are things you can learn from each segment.